LaunchPadCS/BackendGuides/node_3.md

  You don't need to worry about the specifics of threading for node, but if you're curious, here's the basic idea: Internally, Node executes all your code inside a single main thread, but all I/O operations are ultimately passed onto parallel worker threads.
 If that doesn't make any sense to you, don't worry about it.
 If you're interested in learning more about how JavaScript handles threads in general, [this](https://www.youtube.com/watch?v=8aGhZQkoFbQ) talk from Philip Roberts is an amazing explanation.

 ### Synchronous vs Asynchronous
 If you're programmed before, you're probably use to `Synchronous` execution.
 Synchronous code executes in order, line by line, until the program ends.
 If one function takes a long time to execute, the program will wait until that function finishes before moving on.
+Functions that work this way are also called `blocking` functions.

 For example, you may have something like this:

 ```js
 console.log("Hello World");